-Article 7 of the EU Securitization Regulation requires the originator, sponsor and SSPE of a securitization (as such terms are defined in such regulation) to make certain prescribed information relating to the securitization available to investors, competent authorities and, upon request, to potential investors.
-Such prescribed information includes quarterly asset level reporting and quarterly investor reporting using a specified form of reporting template.
-Although the EU Securitization Regulation does not explicitly specify the jurisdictional scope of application of Article 7, in a report published on October 10, 2022, the European Commission provided what it describes as "interpretative guidance," to the effect that the EU Securitization Regulation should be read as making no distinction with respect to the requirement to verify compliance with the transparency requirements of Article 7, according to "whether the securitisation is issued by EU entities or by entities based in third-countries."
+Although the EU Securitization Regulation does not explicitly specify the jurisdictional scope of application of such requirements, in a report published on October 10, 2022, the European Commission provided what it describes as "interpretative guidance," to the effect that the EU Securitization Regulation should be read as making no distinction, with respect to the requirement to verify compliance with the transparency requirements of Article 7, according to "whether the securitisation is issued by EU entities or by entities based in third-countries."
 The European Commission acknowledged that the current text of the EU Due Diligence Requirements "in conjunction with the rules laid down by Article 7 (and, in turn, in conjunction with the respective technical standards) de facto excludes EU institutional investors from investing in certain third-country securitisations."

-It is Fannie Mae's intention, on a voluntary basis, to use commercially reasonable efforts to make available to EU Institutional Investors the relevant information set out in Article 7 of the EU Securitization Regulation in respect of the Notes issuance transaction in support of such investors' compliance with the EU Securitization Rules (collectively, the "EU Supplemental Resources").
-The foregoing voluntary reporting procedures may be reviewed and updated from time to time as determined by Fannie Mae for the purpose of aligning the EU Supplemental Resources as closely as possible with the EU Securitization Rules and related regulatory guidance.
+It is Fannie Mae's intention, on a voluntary basis, to use commercially reasonable efforts to make available to EU Institutional Investors the relevant information set out in Article 7 of the EU Securitization Regulation in respect of the Notes issuance transaction described in this Offering Memorandum in support of such investors' compliance with the EU Securitization Rules (collectively, the "EU Supplemental Resources").
+Such voluntary reporting procedures may be reviewed and updated from time to time as determined by Fannie Mae for the purpose of aligning the EU Supplemental Resources as closely as possible with the EU Securitization Rules and related regulatory guidance.

-Each prospective EU Institutional Investor should be aware that neither Fannie Mae nor any other transaction party is required to take any action to make available any document or information prescribed by Article 7 of the EU Securitization Regulation or any other applicable EU Securitization Rules in effect from time to time.
-No assurances can be provided regarding the timing or sufficiency of the aforementioned voluntary information provision and reporting procedures and any EU Institutional Investor is required to independently assess and determine the sufficiency of the information described in this offering memorandum for the purposes of complying with the EU Due Diligence Requirements.
+Each prospective EU Institutional Investor should be aware that none of Fannie Mae, the other transaction parties, nor any of their respective affiliates, will undertake or otherwise be required to take any action to make available any document or information prescribed by, or in the form prescribed in, Article 7 of the EU Securitization Regulation or (without prejudice to its undertakings in the EU/UK Risk Retention Letter, as described above) any other applicable EU Securitization Rules in effect from time to time.
+No assurances can be provided regarding the timing or sufficiency of the aforementioned voluntary information provision and reporting procedures and EU Institutional Investors should independently assess and determine the sufficiency of the information described in this offering memorandum for the purposes of complying with the EU Due Diligence Requirements.